The Plakat betta is a lovely variation of the common betta with short fins and distinct hues that can complement any aquarium.

 Are Plakat Bettas Hard to Breed?

-Plakat Bettas are pretty challenging to breed.
-However, it would be best if you had a lot of patience because the process can take some time.
+Plakat bettas are pretty challenging to breed.
+You’ll need a lot of patience because the process can take some time!

 Can Plakat Bettas Live in Small Tanks?